Chart Color Schemes

 The latest Census data sees Freeling placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Freeling's cultural diversity was found to be below average, with 90.0% of its population born in Australia, 94.0% being citizens, and 97.9% speaking English only at home.
-Christianity was the main religion in Freeling, comprising 39.7% of people.
-There was no representation of Judaism in Freeling, compared to none across Rest of SA.
+Freeling had a cultural diversity level below average, with 90.0% of its population born in Australia, 94.0% being citizens, and 97.9% speaking English only at home.
+Christianity was the predominant religion in Freeling, comprising 39.7% of people.
+However, Judaism had no representation in Freeling, mirroring the 0.0% across Rest of SA.

 Frequently Asked Questions - Diversity